-Indicator number 3.4 Indicator title Report on public participation in the enforcement processes Short definition Drafting and submission of a report on the number of non-compliance complaints received from any complainant Purpose To measure the participation from the public with regards to non- compliance with liquor license conditions and the laws Strategic Link VIP 1: Safe and Cohesive Communities (PSP 2019/24) Focus Area 2: Strengthened youth-at-risk referral pathways and child- and family-centred initiatives to reduce violence Output: Western Cape Liquor Amendment Bill enacted Intervention: WCG Alcohol-Related Harms Reduction Policy (WCLA amended) Source of data Emails, letters, telephone calls from complainants Feedback Report Method of calculation Each report will count as one Data limitation N/A Type of indicator Service delivery indicator - direct impact - measure outputs Calculation type Cumulative (Year-to-Date) Reporting cycle Quarterly Desired performance 100% Indicator responsibility Deputy Director: Communication, Education and Stakeholder Relations Spatial Information (where applicable) N/A Disaggregation of beneficiaries (where applicable) N/A Assumptions There will be an increase in public participation in the application process Means of verification Printed file as a portfolio of evidence
+Indicator number 3.4 Indicator title Report on public participation in the enforcement processes Short definition Drafting and submission of a report on the number of non-compliance complaints received from any complainant Purpose To measure the participation from the public with regards to non-compliance with liquor license conditions and the laws.
+Source of data Emails, letters, telephone calls from complainants Feedback Report Method of calculation Each report will count as one.
+Calculation type Cumulative x Year-end ☐ Year-to-date ☐ Non-cumulative Reporting cycle x Quarterly Desired performance ☐ Higher than target x On target ☐ Lower than target Indicator Responsibility Senior Manager: Communication, Education and Stakeholder Relations Spatial transformation (where applicable) All Districts and Municipalities of the Western Cape Province Spatial Context Number of locations: Single Location x Multiple Locations (Relevant where products and services are delivered, specifically to the public) Extent: x Provincial District Local Municipality Ward Address Detail / Address / Coordinates: Services are provided in all Districts and Municipalities of the Western Cape Province Disaggregation of beneficiaries (where applicable) Target for women: N/A Target for youth: N/A Target for people with disabilities: N/A Target for older persons: N/A Recovery Plan Priority Areas ☐ Jobs x Safety ☐ Well-being & Dignity ☐ No Link Assumptions There will be an increase in public participation in the application process.
+Means of verification Printed file as a portfolio of evidence.
+Data limitations N/A Type of Indicator Service delivery indicator - direct impact - measure outputs Is this a Demand Driven Indicator? ☐ Yes, demand driven x No, not demand driven